Leave no stone (read: defect) unturned.

 Getting an HDB flat move-in ready isn’t just about hunting for a comfortable bed/sofa/table or scouring the Internet for renovation ideas.
-Sometimes, you could potentially be faced with issues such as surface cracks or squeaky hinges after arriving at your new home.
-So, the question is: What’s next?
+If you overlook the defects inspection stage, you could face issues such as surface cracks or squeaky hinges after arriving at your new home.

-Well, for a start, you can get familiarised with the various (unwelcome) defects that could come with your new HDB flat as well as the steps in the home inspection process, from checking for faults to reporting and rectification.
-So, keep scrolling!
+Before you head down to your flat though, here’s a handy overview to help you get familiarised with the various (unwelcome) defects that you might find there, as well as the steps in the home inspection process – from checking for faults to reporting and rectification.

 What defects are covered for newly finished HDB flats?

 If you’re a new homeowner, the most important thing to know is that your HDB flat will be covered under a warranty within the 1-year Defects Liability Period (DLP), starting from the date of key collection.

 You should report defects to your estate’s Building Service Centre (BSC) within 30 days of key collection, before your renovation works begin.

 This is because investigating whose works caused the defects (HDB’s building contractor or your ID/contractor) and deciding which party should carry out the repairs can complicate matters.